 - Treasure Hunts– requires a little bit more preparation than the others, but as a result can keep them entertained for longer.
 Hide the ‘treasure’ either in one place or even better several treasures and clues around the house.

-What active indoor activities do you do with your kids?
+What active indoor activities do you do with your kids to help develop gross motor skills?
 Write in the comments below!